Bruhat and balanced graphs

 Since the graph is acyclic, it does not have any loops.
 Furthermore, the acyclicity condition implies there is a natural partial order on the vertices of $G$ by defining the order relation $x \leq y$ if there is a directed path from the vertex $x$ to the vertex $y$.
 It is straightforward to verify that this relation is reflexive, antisymmetric and transitive.
 Furthermore, it allows us to define the {\em interval} $[x,y]$ to be

 We view the interval $[x,y]$ as the vertex-induced subgraph of the digraph $G$, where the edges have the same labels as in the digraph $G$.
-The locally finite condition is now equivalent to that every interval $[x,y]$ in the graph has finite cardinality.
+The locally finite condition is now equivalent to that every interval~$[x,y]$ in the graph has finite cardinality.

-\begin{example} {\rm Consider a (locally finite) poset $P$ and to let the directed edges be the cover relations of the poset, in other words, the Hasse diagram of $P$ is the digraph.
+\begin{example} {\rm Consider a (locally finite) poset~$P$ and let the directed edges be the cover relations of the poset, in other words, the Hasse diagram of $P$ is the digraph.
 When we draw the Hasse diagram of a poset we view its edges as being directed upward.
 Moreover, the fact the poset is locally finite implies that the associated digraph is locally finite.
 Hence this is an acyclic digraph. } \end{example}